Edge AI in Action: Mastering On-Device Inference

 Edge AI deploys artificial intelligence models directly on devices such as smartphones, cameras, sensors, drones, and wearables, allowing them to perform inference locally without relying on the cloud.
 This approach delivers key advantages, including lower latency, improved privacy, faster responsiveness, and greater energy efficiency.

-In this CVPR 2026 tutorial, we will present a hands-on, practice-oriented guide to designing, optimizing, and deploying deep learning models on two of the most prominent edge AI platforms: Qualcomm Snapdragon and NVIDIA Jetson.
-With a focus on computer vision, we will explore real-world applications such as object detection and large language models.
+In this CVPR 2026 tutorial, we will present a hands-on, practice-oriented guide to designing, optimizing, and deploying deep learning models on two of the most prominent edge AI platforms: Qualcomm Snapdragon and Hailo.
+With a focus on computer vision, we will explore real-world applications such as object detection, large language models, and vision-language models.

-We will showcase the use of leading tools and frameworks—including ONNX, TensorRT, Qualcomm SNPE, Qualcomm AI Runtime SDK, and NVIDIA's AI Stack across diverse hardware platforms such as Jabra PanaCast cameras, Qualcomm development boards, Android smartphones, and NVIDIA Jetson AGX Thor.
+We will showcase the use of leading tools and frameworks—including ONNX, Qualcomm SNPE, Qualcomm AI Runtime SDK, Qualcomm AI Hub, and Hailo AI Software Suite across diverse hardware platforms such as Jabra PanaCast cameras, Qualcomm development boards, Android and iPhone cellphones, and Hailo-8L.
 Participants will gain practical insights into the full edge AI pipeline, from model design to real-time deployment.

 Topics